 \begin{theorem} Let~$X$ be either a genus two curve or an abelian surface over a totally real field~$F$.
 Then Conjecture~\ref{conj:serre} holds for~$X$. \end{theorem}

 We prove Theorem~\ref{theorem:puppy} as a corollary of the following theorem.

 \begin{theorem} Let~$X$ be either a genus two curve or an abelian surface over a totally real field~$F$.
 Then~$X$ is potentially automorphic. \end{theorem}Here by \emph{potentially automorphic} we mean that there exists a finite Galois extension~$L/F$ such that the compatible system of Galois representations~$\CR$ attached to~$H^1(X_{\Qbar},\Q_p)$ (as~$p$ varies) over~$L$ is automorphic in a precisely circumscribed sense which we make explicit in Definition~\ref{defn: automorphic compatible system general number field}.
+(See also Remark~\ref{rem: relationship between modular and automorphic} for a discussion of how we distinguish between \emph{automorphic} and~\emph{modular} in this paper; this distinction is made purely for technical convenience, and can safely be ignored while reading this introduction.)
 In particular, an immediate consequence is that the~$L$-function of~$H^1(X_{\Qbar},\Q_p)$ \emph{as a~$G_{L}$-representation} extends to a holomorphic function on all of~$\C$.
 Theorem~\ref{theorem:puppy} follows from Theorem~\ref{theorem:main} via a standard argument with Brauer's theorem and base change, together (in the case of abelian surfaces) with known functorialities in small rank.
 (Some care must be taken in this deduction if the $p$-adic Galois representations associated to~$X$ become reducible after restriction to~$L$; this issue does not arise in the most interesting cases of Theorem~\ref{theorem:main}, in particular the case of an abelian surface~$X$ with~$\End_{\C}(X)=\Z$.)

 Theorem~\ref{theorem:main} (and thus also Theorem~\ref{theorem:puppy}) is a consequence of Theorem~\ref{thm: potential modularity implies meromorphic continuation} and Corollary~\ref{cor: genus 2 curves}, which in turn are deduced from our main modularity lifting theorem, Theorem~\ref{thm: final R equals T}.
 As a consequence of Theorem~\ref{theorem:main}, we also deduce the following potential modularity result for genus one curves (see Theorem~\ref{thm: potential modularity of elliptic curves}):